C++Builder: 2007

 CodeGear RAD Studio 2007 incorporates C++Builder 2007 and Delphi.
 Also in 2007 Borland revived the "Turbo" brand and released two "Turbo" editions of C++Builder: Turbo C++ Professional, and Turbo C++ Explorer (no longer available from CodeGear), based on Borland C++Builder 2006.

 In 2008 CodeGear was purchased by Embarcadero Technologies, who continued development.

-Embarcadero C++Builder
+2009 and 2010

 After purchasing CodeGear, Embarcadero Technologies bundled C++Builder with Delphi and other tools and released them as RAD Studio.
-This article will reference C++Builder by the RAD Studio release nomenclature.